Paying For School

 high paying careers for military spouses

-MyCAA: Highest Paying Careers Without a 4-Year Degree
+MyCAA: High Paying Careers Without a 4-Year Degree

-Hit the Ground Running on High Paying Careers with MyCAA Not all careers require four-year degrees from expensive colleges.
+Hit the Ground Running on High-Paying Careers with MyCAA Not all careers require four-year degrees from expensive colleges.
 Military spouses who want to hit the ground running in a lucrative career field should take advantage of the My Career Advancement Account Scholarship (MyCAA) program.
-MyCAA offers up to $4,000 of tuition assistance to military…
+MyCAA offers up to $4,000 of tuition assistance to military spouses.…

 Read more »